DaniilsFirgers/dzivoklitis/README.md

 TODO:

-- [ ] Check favorites functionality and wrap it into the rate limiter queue
+- [x] Check favorites functionality and wrap it into the rate limiter queue
+- [ ] Add correct indexes
 - [ ] Add users table (for now no registration)
 - [ ] UI with buttons
 - [ ] Rotating bots ???